CemTuganli/SideScrollerGame-V1/README.md

-This is the Version 1 of my 2D ASCII Side Scroller Game in C#.
+This is the Version 1 of my 2D ASCII Side Scroller Game in C#

 Controllers:
 -Press Space for Jump